idptools/metapredict/README.md

 To compare the number of residues-per-second metapredict V2-FF predicts in batch mode vs. non-batch mode.
 For CPUs this is typically a 10-20x improvement.
 If GPUs are available this value can be substantially higher.

 ## Installation
+Metapredict is a software package written in Python.
+It can be installed from [PyPI](https://pypi.org/project/metapredict/) (the Python Package Index) using the tool `pip`.
+We always recommend managing your Python environment with conda.
+If these ideas are foreign to you, we recommend reading up a bit on Python package management and [conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) before continuing.

+#### TL/DR: Recommended install commands are:
+In most situations, the following two commands will ensure all the necessary dependencies are installed and work correctly:

+	# ensure dependencies are from the same ecosystem (conda)
+	conda install numpy pytorch scipy cython matplotlib  -c pytorch

+	# install from PyPI
+	pip install metapredict

+To check the installation has worked run:

+	metapredict-predict-disorder --help

+from the command line; this should yield help info on the `metapredict-predict-disorder` command.

+#### WARNING: Segfault when mixing `conda` and `pip` installs (March 2024)
+As of at least PyTorch 2.2.2 on macOS, there are binary incompatibilities between `pip` and `conda` versions of PyTorch and numpy.
+Therefore, it is essential your numpy and PyTorch installs are from the same package manager. metapredict will - by default - pull dependencies from PyPI.
+However, other packages installed from conda may require conda-dependent numpy installations, which can "brick" a previously-working installation.

+#### Extended installation info
 The current stable version of **metapredict** is available through GitHub or the Python Package Index (PyPI).

 To install from PyPI, run:

 	pip install metapredict

 You can also install the current development version from